WelSimLLC/welsim.github.io/collections/_posts/2025-12-27-compile-the-open-source-electromagnetic-simulation-solver-alace.md

 </p>

 ## Compiling ARPACK
 For eigenvalue-related computations (e.g., eigenmode calculations), Palace requires a complex-number eigenvalue solver such as SLEPc or ARPACK.
-Since SLEPc depends on PETSc, which has a rather complex compilation on Windows, ARPACK is selected as the complex-number solver for Palace.
+In this example, ARPACK is selected as the complex-number solver for Palace.

 ARPACK is an open-source library for large-scale eigenvalue and eigenvector computations, co-developed by institutions including Rice University and Sandia National Laboratories.
 Its core objective is to efficiently compute a subset of eigenvalues and their corresponding eigenvectors for large sparse matrices.
 Unlike libraries such as Hypre and MUMPS, which are designed to solve linear systems of equations (Ax=b), ARPACK focuses specifically on tackling eigenvalue problems (Ax=λx or Ax=λBx).